-Head of Department: Mrs M. Mulholland mmulholland767@c2ken.net
+Acting Head of Department: Mrs T. Mulholland tmulholland095@c2ken.net

 GCE FURTHER MATHEMATICS CCEA

 It is expected that a student applying for this course has achieved A in both GCSE Mathematics and GCSE Further Mathematics.
 It is strongly recommended to study GCE Physics along with this course as both courses have common content and complement each other.